freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Exploration, adventure, and discovery
 Characters go on journeys to discover unknown places, knowledge, or experiences.
 E.g., “Indiana Jones”.
 Adventures exploring hidden worlds and artifacts.
 ###### Humans against nature
 Characters struggle to overcome natural disasters, harsh environments, or animals.
-E.g., “127 Hours”.
+E.g., “Cast Away”.
 A man survives on a deserted island after a plane crash, battling nature and isolation.
 ###### Fate, destiny, and free will
 Stories questioning whether characters control their own lives or if their path is predetermined.
 ###### Chaos and order